soham0511/pyhton-projects/README.md

 pip install pyautogui
 pip install pillow

+The Railway Announcement System requires you to install pandas, pydub and gTTs.
+If you face any problem in installing the pydub module then go to the link https://www.lfd.uci.edu/~gohlke/pythonlibs/ .

 To use the Projects involving some game you need to install pygame module from the terminal and the statement for installation: pip install pygame